srslie/git-collaboration-practice/readme.md

 Hello Lucas you amazing person!
+Hey Alice!
+I appreciate you!